migramirez2/Harmony-ONE/progress/julia-nai.md

 ---

-2024-01-14 Sun: Wrote speaker bios and other response questions for team members for ETHDenver applications.
+2024-01-14 Sun: [4 hours] Wrote speaker bios and other response questions for team members for ETHDenver applications.

-2024-01-13 Sat: Tested minimal secure wallet.
+2024-01-13 Sat: [2 hours] Tested minimal secure wallet.

 2024-01-12 Fri: Created POC for a contract that holds ONE tokens for you.
 This limits your hot wallet's exposure.
 When you need more tokens, you can send a transaction work 0 ONE to the contract and the contract will automatically send you 100 ONE tokens back.
 This way, you still have access to all of your funds, but in the event you sign something you shouldn't, your exposure is limited to however much you want to refill your account with.
 [Contract](https://explorer.harmony.one/address/0x80a7f21728d263a64a4acac56e9c43dea997ee30) and [code](https://github.com/harmony-one/s/commit/fc63f102bf473ce615f94cbcaab11e558f141f35).